Markov-Dyck shifts, neutral periodic points and topological conjugacy: Introduction

-It had been known, that for finite directed graphs, in which every vertex has at least two incoming edges, topological conjugacy of their Markov-Dyck shifts implies the isomorphism of the graphs (see \cite[pp. 617 - 624]{HIK} and \cite [Corollary 3.2]{Kr3}).
+It had been known, that for finite directed graphs, in which every vertex has at least two incoming edges, topological conjugacy of their Markov-Dyck shifts implies the isomorphism of the graphs (see \cite[Section 4]{HIK} and \cite [Corollary 3.2]{Kr3}).
 Actually, for finite directed graphs, in which every vertex has at least two incoming edges, the flow equivalence of their Markov-Dyck shifts implies the isomorphism of the graphs.
 For Dyck shifts this follows from \cite {M2}, and for the general case see \cite {CS} and \cite {Kr4}.

 {\bf Acknowledgment.} Thanks go to the organizers of the research program "Classification of operator algebras: complexity, rigidity, and dynamics" at the Mittag-Leffler Institute, January - April 2016, for the opportunity to work on this paper while both authors were attending the research program.
+Thanks go to Toshihiro Hamachi for discussions that lead to the improvement of Section 3.